 So, there are basically gobs of reasons why your hair isn’t holding color.
 But it’s not all bad news since there are ways around each of these situations.
 You’re about to learn all about why your hair won’t take color and get the change you want to see!

-Virginal hair won’t process as well, so if you’ve never colored before, this could be why nothing seems new.
+This is why virgin hair won’t take color as well, so if you’ve never colored before, this could be why nothing seems new.
 The chemicals in the dyes need to loosen those outer layers of your hair so the new color can bond to your strands.
 When cuticle layers are damaged, the color takes easier.

 According to a 2015 study, semi-permanent dyes use van der Walls force to bond to your hair without penetrating the cuticles, however, small molecules can sometimes diffuse into it especially if it’s been damaged before.